CoolerMasterTechnology/Pi-Tool/README.md

 # Getting Started

-> Currently, Pi Tool is in a public beta.
+> DISCLAIMER: Currently, Pi Tool is in a public BETA.
 Therefore we recommend using a fresh Raspberry Pi OS installation as a testing environment.

 The Pi Tool can be installed on Raspberry Pi OS on a Raspberry Pi 4.
 Installing it is very simply: Just open a terminal, paste the following lines into it and hit return.
 The installer will then guide you through the installation.